oDragon/biquadris/README.md

 # biquadris
-A unique twist on the classic game of Tetris
+A unique twist on the classic game of Tetris.

+Code is PRIVATE due to academic integrity policies.
+Please contact larrychen2004@gmail.com.

-Developed with Ananya Ohrie and Iman Khan
+Developed with Ananya Ohrie and Iman Khan.